 - 1. Teachers: e.g. nepotism in appointments and postings, paying to postpone retirement, payment for licenses. - 2.
-Quality of learning environment: e.g. schools not properly built, schools used for private purposes, duress payments for private tutoring, expertbias in complaints and disciplinary procedures, human rights and related discrimination against certain groups. - 3.
-Assessment: e.g. bribery to obtain school places, for good exam results or to obtain exam certificates.

-- 4. Funding: e.g. school funding diverted by principals, stealing from grants, corruption in contracting, artificially high prices for textbooks or school equipment or school food. - 5.
+Quality of learning environment: e.g. schools not properly built, schools used for private purposes, duress payments for private tutoring, expert-bias in complaints and disciplinary procedures, human rights and related discrimination against certain groups. - 3.
+Assessment: e.g. bribery to obtain school places, for good exam results or to obtain exam certificates. - 4.
+Funding: e.g. school funding diverted by principals, stealing from grants, corruption in contracting, artificially high prices for textbooks or school equipment or school food. - 5.
 Provision of education: e.g. certain provinces/locations favoured for funding or better education, excessive curriculum leading to cheating to pass students through exams. - 6.
 Governance & system management: e.g. poor or constrained EMIS, tolerance of fraud and waste, poor controls, lack of independent control capabilities, e.g. on education quality, minimal public communication about performance and choices.

-Several other education-corruption typologies have been developed over the years mostly by international development organisations.
-They start from the early work of Poisson and Hallak (2001) of UNESCO Corrupt schools, corrupt universities: what can be done?
+If you want to look in more depth, several other education-corruption typologies have been developed over the years, mostly by international development organisations.
+They start from the early work of Poisson and Hallak (2007) of UNESCO Corrupt schools, corrupt universities: what can be done?